 - How will the handoff between marketing and sales work?

-- Are we working primarily with contacts or companies?
-Are we associating our contacts with companies currently?
+- Are you working primarily with contacts or companies?

-- What information do we really need to have about our prospects to qualify them?
+- What information do you need to have about prospects to qualify them?

-- Should we have multiple deal pipelines?
-(Possibly by service or product offering.)
+- Should you have multiple deal pipelines? (by service or product offering)

 Developing and having your entire team on the same page about your sales process is key to setting up HubSpot successfully.
 Once you have all of these answers, you’re ready to set up your CRM effectively.

-The admin responsible for setting up the HubSpot CRM should go through all of these setup tasks and then add team members.
-I have outlined the steps that individual team members should perform as well once the initial setup is complete.
+The admin responsible for setting up HubSpot’s CRM should go through all of these setup tasks before adding team members.

 Initial Administrator Setup